DBL Fluorouracil (Fluorouracil)

 Alcohol & Driving

-DBL Fluorouracil can affect your ability to drive and may interact with alcohol, so precautions are needed.
+DBL Fluorouracil may affect your ability to drive or operate machinery and can interact with alcohol.

 Alcohol

 Tell your doctor if you drink alcohol.
-Alcohol may make dizziness or confusion worse, so it’s best to avoid or limit alcohol consumption during treatment.
+Alcohol may make dizziness or confusion worse while you are receiving this treatment.

 Driving and Operating Machinery

-Be careful before driving or using machines until you know how this medicine affects you.
-DBL Fluorouracil may cause dizziness, tiredness, or confusion.
-If you experience these symptoms, do not drive, operate machinery, or do anything that could be dangerous.
+Be careful before you drive or use any machines or tools until you know how DBL Fluorouracil affects you.
+This medicine may cause dizziness, tiredness or confusion in some people.
+If you have any of these symptoms, do not drive, operate machinery, or do anything else that could be dangerous.

 Storage